adamedx/winbox/README.md

   your workstation, but in case you haven't, or you're setting up a new workstation, it sets the PowerShell execution policy to `Unrestricted` so that you can run scripts without signing them.
+* **Use the ssh client.** Because the `git` client distribution installed by this cookbook also contains an `ssh` client, you can use it simply by executing the `ssh` command from PowerShell or other shells on the system.
 * **Get to your Documents directory fast**.
 This cookbook defines an alias `docs` that will change your current directory to your *Documents* directory, even if it's configured to a network